Black box testing for the enterprise

 - Comprehensive Analysis: beSTORM detects vulnerabilities by attaching to the audited process and detecting even the slightest anomalies.
 By doing so, beSTORM can find attacks as subtle as 'off-by-one' attacks, as well as buffer overflow attacks that do not crash the application.

-- Scalable: beSTORM is extremely scalable, with the ability to use multiple processors or multiple machines to parallelize the audit and substantially reduce the testing duration.
+- Scaleable: beSTORM is extremely scaleable, with the ability to use multiple processors or multiple machines to parallelize the audit and substantially reduce the testing duration.

-- Extensibile: beSTORM tests the protocol rather than the product, and therefore can be used to test extremely complicated products with a large code base.
+- Extensible: beSTORM tests the protocol rather than the product, and therefore can be used to test extremely complicated products with a large code base.

-- Flexibile: beSTORM's protocol analysis can be easily extended to support your proprietary protocol.
+- Flexible: beSTORM's protocol analysis can be easily extended to support your proprietary protocol.

 - Language Independent: beSTORM tests the binary application, and is therefore completely indifferent to the programming language or system libraries used. beSTORM will report the exact interaction that triggers the vulnerability allowing programmers to debug the application with whatever development environment they wish.